-Sunday 30 June: The Whales Say It All
+Sunday 30 June: All Is Right With The Whales

 The Anangu people of Western desert language groups (Pitjantjatjara / Yankunytjatjara) are the traditional owners of the coastal lands, undulating plains and the deserts regions surrounding the Nullarbor.
 Wirangu occupied the land east of the Head of Bight and the Mirning clans occupied the coast west to Eucla.
 Kokatha, Antakarinja and Ngalea occupied lands to the north and north-east.
 These groups are linked through cultural affiliations and traditional practices which they still embrace.